LLNL/popclass/JOSS/paper.md

 ---

 # Summary
-`popclass` is a lightweight Python library that provides a flexible, probabilistic framework for classification based on a model.
+`popclass` is a Python library that provides a flexible, probabilistic framework for classifying the lens of a gravitational microlensing event.
+Gravitational microlensing occurs when a massive foreground object - the lens (e.g., a star, white dwarf or a black hole) passes infront of and deflects the light from a distant background star.
+This causes an apparant brightening, and shift in position, of the background source.
+In most cases characteristics of the  microlensing signal does not contain enough information to definitively identity the lens type.

 The primary and first intended use case is in classifying microlensing events based on the event posterior and subject to a pre-specified galactic model.
 At base level, the library solves the following: